Submissions

 Introduction

-The procedures and methods used must be clear and brief specifying the units of measurement, the variables and the statistical treatment, so that the experiment and the analyzes can be repeated.
-It is mandatory to cite the bibliographic references of the described methods.
-Materials and equipment mentioned must include models, brands or patents.
-In case of collecting and catching individuals, permits must be indicated.
+The procedures and methods employed shall be stated clearly, briefly, concisely, and in an orderly manner, specifying the units of measurement, variables, and statistical treatment, so that the experiment and analyzes can be replicated.
+It is mandatory to cite the bibliographic references for the methods described.
+The materials and equipment mentioned must highlight models, brands, or patents.

 Study area